Updated on February 7, 2019 to clarify more about our hiring process

 Q: If a prospective employee is currently employed, do you still require a trial?

 A: Yes.
-If someone is really interested in the role, and is already employed, there are always ways to find the time for a trial.
 It may require some nights and weekends, or taking a couple days of vacation from their current employer.
+But to be clear, we do not ask for that or force candidates to take that time.
+When that happens it’s a result of the candidate proposing those hours.
 We also try to be more accommodating on time expectations.
 As example, maybe set an expectation for 10 hours/week for a month vs. 40 hours/week for 2 weeks, with a spike of 1-2 days full time.
 Our philosophy is that if someone is excited enough to work with us, both sides will find the time for a trial.

 Q: What if a great candidate doesn’t seem up for the trial?